7heMC/SteadierState/README.md

   4. Reboot the PC and the next boot should be to WindowsPE with the "*noauto*" directive.

 ### Directive "*automerge*"
-The automerge directive tells the WindowsPE install to take automerge the image.vhd and the snapshot.vhd to a new image.vhd.
+The automerge directive tells the WindowsPE install to automerge the image.vhd and the snapshot.vhd to a new image.vhd.
 To enable the "*automerge*" directive perform the following steps:

   1. Assume that D: is the drive containing the image.vhd, snapshot.vhd, and the \srsdirectives folder.
   2. Open a Command Prompt window **as an Administrator**.